fiftythanks/dropdown-menu/README.md

 ## Mouse Support

-Click on a list item is interpreted as a click on the link inside the list item.
+Click or a tap on a list item is interpreted as a click on the link inside the list item.

 When the menu is open, click or tap outside the menu closes it.